 A Multicenter, Phase 1, Open-Label, Dose-Escalation Study of ABBV-181, a Monoclonal Antibody, as Monotherapy and in Combination With Another Anti-Cancer Therapy in Subjects With Advanced Solid Tumors

 This is an open-label, Phase I, dose-escalation study to determine the recommended Phase 2 dose (RPTD), maximum tolerated dose (MTD), and evaluate the safety and pharmacokinetic (PK) profile of ABBV-181.
 This study will also evaluate the safety and tolerability of ABBV-181 in combination with Rovalpituzumab Tesirine and ABBV-181 in combination with venetoclax.
-The study will consist of 2 parts: ABBV-181 monotherapy dose escalation and expansion, and ABBV-181 in combination with Rovalpituzumab Tesirine and ABBV-181 in combination with venetoclax.
+The study will consist of 3 parts: ABBV-181 monotherapy dose escalation and expansion, ABBV-181 in combination with Rovalpituzumab Tesirine and ABBV-181 in combination with venetoclax.

 Accepting Healthy Volunteers?

 - Participant must have an advanced solid tumor and must not be a candidate for surgical resection or other approved therapeutic regimen known to provide clinical benefit.
 For dose escalation, the participant may have been previously treated with a programmed cell death 1 (PD-I) targeting agent.
 For dose expansion, the participant must be PD-I/PD-L1 targeting agent naïve.
-For Part 2 ABBV-181 in combination with rovalpituzumab tesirine, the participant must be have SCLC with progressive disease and have failed platinum containing therapy and be PD-1/PD-L1 targeting agent naïve.
+For Part 2 ABBV-181 in combination with rovalpituzumab tesirine, the participant must have SCLC with progressive disease and have failed platinum containing therapy and be PD-1/PD-L1 targeting agent naïve.
 For Part 3 ABBV-181 in combination with venetoclax, the participant must have locally advanced or metastatic NSCLC and received no more than four lines of therapy in an advanced or metastatic setting including 1 regimen that included a PD-1 or PD-L1 targeting agent which was discontinued following disease progression.
 Participants who are naïve to treatment with a PD-1/PD-L1 targeting agent OR who have received more than 1 regimen containing a PD-1/PD-L1 targeting agent are NOT eligible for Part 3.

-- Participant has an Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 to 2 for Monotherapy and 0 to 1 for ABBV-181 in combination with rovalpituzumab tesirine cohort (Part 2) and ABBV-181 in combination with venetoclax (Part 3).
+- Participant has an Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 to 2 for the monotherapy cohort and an ECOG 0 to 1 for ABBV-181 in combination with rovalpituzumab tesirine cohort (Part 2) and ABBV-181 in combination with venetoclax (Part 3).